 TGax Editor: Update D4.1 P337L51 as shown below.

-The HE_TB_PE_DISAMBIGUITY parameter is set to the value indicated by the PE Disambiguity subfield in the UL Packet Extension subfield in the Common Info field in the Trigger frame.
+The HE_TB_PE_DISAMBIGUITY parameter is set to the value indicated by the PE Disambiguity subfield in the Common Info field in the Trigger frame.

 27.3.11.5.5 Encoding process for an HE TB PPDU